Originally published on December 7, 2016, updated May 19, 2023

 Amazon strictly prohibits any and all attempts to lead, prompt, or encourage Amazon users to leave the Amazon website.
 These attempts include the inclusion of URLs (including URLs embedded on an image), web addresses, and/or hyperlinks in any seller message or product listings.
 Like the first limitation, the prohibition of links leading away from the Amazon website can be detrimental to your marketing efforts in a number of ways, such as being unable to leverage your success on the Amazon marketplace to increase traffic to your website.

-In other words, your responsiveness to the Buyer-Seller Messaging Service impacts your seller feedback score.
-In turn, your seller feedback score directly affects your rankings on the Amazon marketplace.
+This is critical because your seller feedback score directly affects your rankings on the Amazon marketplace.
 The better the seller feedback score, the more likely it is that Amazon will rank you higher for your keywords; the higher your ranking, the more visible you are to potential customers; and the more visible you are, the better your chances of getting a sale.
 With all that said, it’s reasonable to conclude that your Contact Response Time will directly affect your ability to generate sales.

 Perhaps the most serious limitation of the Buyer-Seller Messaging System is the seller’s inability to upsell.
 Amazon considers almost all communications, whether via phone or email, that are unrelated to either order fulfillment or customer service as inappropriate.
 Marketing and direct upselling are prohibited on the Buyer-Seller Messaging System.